Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Defining the 3D Graphics Projection properties

-3D Graphics Properties for Sensors - Projection is used to control the display of a sensor's cone into space as well as the sensor's extension into space.
+The 3D Graphics Projection properties are used to control the display of a sensor's cone and extension distances into 3D space.
 Extension distances define the length of a sensor's projection.
 For a constant space projection, enter the projection length in the Space Projection field.
 In this case, the distance is computed so that the projection of the outermost point on the contour along the bore sight is equal to the distance entered.
-This is a visualization property, not an analytical property.
+Note this is a visualization property, not an analytical property.

 1. Select the 3D Graphics - Projection page.

-2. Enter 50 km in the Space Projection field in the Extension Distances frame.
+2. Enter 50 km in the Space Projection field in the Extension Distances panel.

 Viewing the radar antenna's field of view